HenryTorres110/Jr_Data_Analyst_Ex/README.md

 5.- Now that you are all set navigate to the following path using cd in your terminal: (venv) cd Parent_Directory/Luis_Project/mysite.
 There you will have a python file called *manage.py*, which you will use to run our server.

-6.- Now you will need to run the following command: python manage.py runserver, if everything was done correctly you will receive some information that looks like this:
+6.- Now you will need to run the following command: **python manage.py runserver**, if everything was done correctly you will receive some information that looks like this:

 *Watching for file changes with StatReloader Performing system checks...